 Figure 4: Treatment and spontaneous recovery effects in interventions.
 T1 and T2 represent the treatment group, at time 1 and time 2 (pre and post treatment).
 C1 and C2 represent the control group, at the same two time points.
 TE, treatment effect.
 The | operator denotes “accounting for”.
 The first equation shows how TE gets confounded with SR. The second equation shows how the confounding effect of SR can be removed.

 Figure 5: Treatment and spontaneous recovery effects in interventions, illustrated as causal diagrams (directed acyclic graphs).
+In case series, pretest-posttest differences confound treatment effects and secular time-related trends (e.g., spontaneous recovery).
+No statistical adjustment is possible to remove this confounding.
+In RCTs, the presence of a control group allows the treatment effect and time-related trends to be disentangle by controlling for condition group (treated versus control).

 Effect sizes were found to decrease with number of months post-stroke (MPO) for IPD studies, indicating that progress in language performance reported in the late subacute or consolidation stage of aphasia may arise from influences of spontaneous recovery.
 Currently available data do not allow conclusions about whether MIT's effect size increases or decreases with MPO, given the general lack of positive RCT evidence on speech-language therapy in subacute aphasia 16.